tokenika/tokenika.github.io/WarsawBlock.md

   * Commitment to spend 1 bln USD to boost the ecosystem

     Brendan Blumer: *EOS is the most well funded project in history and we plan to soon announce a program for up to one billion USD of capital for EOS projects.
 We’re amidst onboarding a few critical partners first that will give EOS and this program the world-class credibility it deserves.*

+  #### What are the weak points?

+  - Low awareness and quite a lot of negative (undeserved?) perception, mainly due to people being skeptical about the viability of the claims contained in EOS whitepaper.
+  - Almost non-existent ecosystem and very few developers outside of the core team, capable to contribute to the code-base.
+However this changes rapidly - there are already over 10k registered users on the Telegram EOS channel and 1k on EOS Dev channel.
+  - The first language to be supported for EOS smart-contract creation is going to be C++.
+It's because this happens to be the first language supported by WebAssembly, EOS virtual machine.
+C++ is powerful but has a very steep learning curve.
+A less demanding language, like Java or C#, would be much more suited here but unfortunately those are not supported by WebAssembly yet.
+  - Not live yet.
+I'll tell you about the roadmap in a sec.

 * #### EOS roadmap